kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 The VPA updater is responsible for evicting pods so that the admission controller can change them during admission.

-In the newly added `InPlaceOrRecreate` mode, the VPA Updater will attempt to execute in-plac updates FIRST.
+In the newly added `InPlaceOrRecreate` mode, the VPA Updater will attempt to execute in-place updates FIRST.
 In certain situations, if it is unable to process an in-place update in time, it will evict the pod to force a change.